Palola viridis: Life cycle

 Reproduction involves mass spawning at night in spring or early summer (October – November in the Southern Hemisphere).
-The terminal parts of their bodies drop off and float over the surface of the water, releasing sperm and eggs.
+The terminal parts of their bodies drop off in a process known as schizogamy and float over the surface of the water, releasing sperm and eggs.
 The mechanisms or triggers which induce spawning such that it occurs during nights of a waning moon, continuing for several nights, are not completely known.
 Exposure to sunlight destroys this "tail" part of the worm's body afterwards.
 In Fiji, the palolo worms' rising is preceded by the descent of a local red land crab to the sea the same night.
 In Samoa a crab known as mali'o also descends to the sea around the time when palolo rises.
 Other sea creatures such as sharks and fishes come to spawn during the event.

 Taxonomy

 This species is sometimes considered to be synonymous with Palola siciliensis.

 Distribution

-The palolo worm is found in tropical regions around various islands of the Pacific Ocean, including Samoa, Tonga, Fiji, Papua New Guinea, Indonesia, the Solomon Islands Vanuatu, and some islands of the Philippines.
+The palolo worm is found in tropical regions around various islands of the Pacific Ocean, including Samoa, Tonga, Fiji, Papua New Guinea, Indonesia, the Solomon Islands, Vanuatu, and some islands of the Philippines.
 They are variously known as palolo (Samoa and Tonga), balolo (Fiji), wawo or nyale (Indonesia).
 Within these tropical regions, the palolo worms are usually found in shallow waters where there is coral rubble for them to take shelter in.